To create a formula using the point-and-click method:

 - A border will appear around any referenced cells.
 In our example, we'll change the second part of the formula to reference cell B2 instead of cell C2.

 The misplaced cell reference

-- When you're finished, press Enter on your keyboard or select the Enter command in the formula bar.
+- When you're finished, press Enter on your keyboard or click the checkmark in the formula bar.

 Editing a formula

 - The formula will be updated, and the new value will be displayed in the cell.

 If you change your mind, you can press the Esc key on your keyboard to avoid accidentally making changes to your formula.